What Is The Founder Of Judaism

 • The Development of Monotheism: The origins of monotheism are a subject of ongoing debate.
 Some scholars argue that Jewish monotheism emerged gradually over time, while others believe that it was a more radical break with the polytheistic past.

-• The Influence of the Exile: The Babylonian exile is increasingly recognized as a pivotal period in the development of Jewish identity.
+• The Influence of the Exile: The Babylonian exile is increasingly recognized as a central period in the development of Jewish identity.
 The experience of exile forced the Israelites to redefine their relationship with God and to develop new forms of worship and community.

 Tips and Expert Advice for Further Exploration